The World-Famous Studio Tour at Universal Studios Hollywood is a 60-minute tram ride to explore a real working movie studio behind the scenes.

 Best time to take the Studio Tour

-The best time to take the Universal Studios Hollywood Studio Tour is late morning, afternoon, or early evening because that’s when the temperature goes up, and waiting times for the Universal rides are high.
+The best time to take the Universal Studios Hollywood Studio Tour is late morning, afternoon, or early evening because the temperature increases and waiting times for the Universal rides are high.

 The World Famous Studio Tour trams stop before Universal Studios Hollywood closes, so don’t wait till the last tram departure.